urbanairship/python-library/docs/index.rst

 -----------

 When creating an instance of ``urbanairship.Airship``, an optional argument may be added to specify use of Airship's EU data center.
+This is required for projects based in our EU data center.
 If no location argument is passed, the US data center will be used.

 .. code-block:: python

    import urbanairship as ua
-   eu_airship = ua.Airship('<app_key>', '<master_secret>', location='eu')
+   eu_airship = ua.Airship(key='<app_key>', secret='<master_secret>', location='eu')

 Logging
 -------